Human Biology Undergraduate Research

 HEB Faculty Research

-Research opportunities are available in our department for unit credit, as well as volunteer options.
+In HEB, research opportunities are available for 490 unit credit, as well as volunteer options.
 Drs.
-Casey Donovan, Jill McNitt-Gray, Lorraine Turcotte, Scott Kanoski, Stephanie Bogart, and Craig Stanford offer research opportunities in their funded laboratories.
-If you are interested in research for unit credit or a volunteer experience, please contact them directly.
+Michael Campbell, Casey Donovan, Scott Kanoski, Jill McNitt-Gray, David Raichlen, Lindsey Schier, Craig Stanford, and Lorraine Turcotte offer research opportunities in their funded laboratories.
+If you are interested in research for 490 unit credit or as a volunteer experience, please contact them directly.

 Other Research Opportunities for Undergraduates